pytest-dev/pytest/doc/en/how-to/fixtures.rst

 Sometimes test functions do not directly need access to a fixture object.
 For example, tests may require to operate with an empty directory as the current working directory but otherwise do not care for the concrete directory.
-Here is how you can use the standard `tempfile
-<https://docs.python.org/library/tempfile.html>`_ and pytest fixtures to
-achieve it.
-We separate the creation of the fixture into a conftest.py
+Here is how you can use the standard :mod:`tempfile` and pytest fixtures to achieve it.
+We separate the creation of the fixture into a :file:`conftest.py`
 file:

 .. code-block:: python